Robust Label Shift Quantification: Label shift quantification in Setting

 Before presenting the results, we discuss our estimation strategy.
 Let us put ourselves in the context of Assumption \ref{hyp:iid_mix}.
 Our method is to build an estimator $\hat{\beta}$ of $\beta^*$ from a $\rho$-estimator $\hat{P}=\hat{P}(\mathbf{X},\mathcal{M}_{mix}(q_1,\dots,q_k))$, as defined by (\ref{eq:rho_est}).
 The next result establishes the connection with the maximum likelihood approach in this context. \begin{prop} When it exists, the Maximum Likelihood Estimator $\hat{\beta}_{MLE}$ given by

 is a $\rho$-estimator with respect to $\mathcal{M}_{mix}(q_1,\dots,q_k)$. \end{prop} This result is proven in Section \ref{sec:proof_prop_mle}.
-It implies that all the results we will give for our estimator are also valid for the MLE $\hat{\beta}_{MLE}$.
+It implies that all the results we will give for our estimator are also valid for the maximum likelihood estimator $\hat{\beta}_{MLE}$.
+We are only aware of the article of Dalalyan \& Sebbar \cite{dalalyan_ems} which considers the MLE in a similar setting, but with no relation to label shift and no robustness considerations.
 One difference is that the MLE might not exist while $\rho$-estimators are always well-defined.
 For instance, we do not need to assume that the considered densities are bounded.
 Another implication of this result is that standard methods like the EM-algorithm can be used to compute our estimator.\\ In the case of $\rho$-estimation, we still need to give a way to deduce our estimator $\hat{\beta}$ from a $\rho$-estimator $\hat{P}=\hat{P}(\mathbf{X},\mathcal{M}_{mix}(q_1,\dots,q_k))$.
 We also need to make sure it is the right approach.
 If $Q_i$ is relatively close $Q^*_i$ for all $i$, the model $\overline{\mathscr{M}}_{mix}(Q_1,\dots,Q_k)$ is a good approximation of $P^*$.
 Indeed, we have

 and this is due to the following result. \begin{lemma}{(Lemma B.3 \cite{lecestre_mixture})}\\ For all $w,w'\in\mathcal{W}_k$ and all $F_1,F'_1,\dots,F_k,F'_k$ in $\mathscr{P}_X$, we have